Spectral characterisation of inertial particle clustering in turbulence: The model

 where $\bm{f}$ is a stochastic forcing term, $\nu$ is the kinematic viscosity, $\bm{\mathsf{I}}$ is the unit matrix with indices ${\sf I}_{ij}=\delta_{ij}$, and $\bm{\mathsf{S}}$ is the trace-less rate of strain tensor with the components

-The forcing term consists either of random plane waves (vortical forcing) that are $\delta$-correlated in time \citep[see][for details]{2012PhFl...24g5106H}, or of localised pressure enhancements (compressive forcing) with $\bm{f}=-\bm{\nabla}\phi$, where $\phi$ is a Gaussian in space at new locations in regular time intervals $\delta t_{\rm f}$ \citep{2006MNRAS.370..415M}.
+The forcing term consists either of random plane waves (vortical forcing) that are $\delta$-correlated in time \citep{2012PhFl...24g5106H}, or of localised pressure enhancements (compressive forcing) with $\bm{f}=-\bm{\nabla}\phi$, where $\phi$ is a Gaussian in space at new locations in regular time intervals $\delta t_{\rm f}$ \citep{2006MNRAS.370..415M}.
 The amplitude of the forcing is denoted by $f_0$.
+For further details, we refer the reader to \App{ForcingAlgorithms}.

-In most of the simulations presented here, we perform direct numerical simulations (DNS).
+In most of the simulations presented here, we perform direct numerical simulations (DNS) in the sense that we solve the equations as stated.
 In those cases, $\zeta_{\rm shock}=0$.
 However, to save resources, especially in astrophysics, one often uses a shock-capturing viscosity \citep{vNR50}.
 This broadens the shocks and allows one to resolve them on a coarser mesh.
 To assess the effect of such an artificial treatment on the particle clustering, in some cases we compare the results from the DNS with runs where a coarser mesh is used together with a shock-capturing viscosity.
-We adopt the shock capturing viscosity of \cite{vNR50}, which corresponds to a bulk viscosity with
+We adopt the shock-capturing viscosity of \cite{vNR50}, which corresponds to a bulk viscosity with

 Here, $\langle...\rangle_+$ denotes a running five point average over all positive arguments, corresponding to a compression; see \cite{2001A&A...369..706C} and \cite{10.1111/j.1365-2966.2004.08127.x} for a detailed description.
 In contrast to the DNS, we refer to those simulations as large eddy simulations (LES).